-What is G.R.I.N.?
+What is GRIN?

-What is G.R.I.N.
-Doing to Help the Galgos?
+What is GRIN Doing to Help the Galgos?

-Since its inception in 2006, G.R.I.N. has rehomed 85 dogs (most of them galgos); provided hundreds of leashes, collars, and coats to the shelters; delivered hundreds of pounds of medical supplies to the shelter clinics; and donated over $10,000 in cash to shelters.
+Since its inception in 2006, GRIN has rehomed hundreds of dogs (most of them galgos); provided thousands of leashes, collars, and coats to the shelters; delivered hundreds of pounds of medical supplies to the shelter clinics; and donated tens of thousands of dollars in cash to shelters.

-Does G.R.I.N.
-Work With Other Animals or Just Galgos?
+Does GRIN Work with Other Animals or Just Galgos?

-Aren't There Enough Dogs In the US In Need of Homes?
+Aren't There Enough Dogs in the U.S. in Need of Homes?